YakovTamam/employees-proj/README.md

 # employees-proj

-1) First you need to take "crud-db" and "crud-proj" and put inside "C:\xampp\htdocs"
+1) First you need to download "crud-db" and "crud-proj" and put inside "C:\xampp\htdocs"

 2) turn on xampp Apache and MySQL